Accounting and Tax

 How much tax do I have to pay on my OnlyFans income?

 You’ll owe income tax based on the 2025 tax brackets, plus a 15.3% self-employment tax on your net income.
 Set aside 25-30% of your earnings for taxes.
+Many creators save a percentage of every payment to avoid surprises at tax time.

 What happens if I don’t report my OnlyFans income?

 The IRS receives a 1099-NEC from OnlyFans.
 If you don’t report your OnlyFans income, you risk penalties, interest, or an audit.
+It’s always safer to file correctly because the IRS already has your income on record.

 Can I deduct OnlyFans-related expenses?

 Yes, you can deduct all your business expenses, including content creation, equipment, internet, legal fees, and home office costs.
+These deductions help lower your taxable income.
+Keep good records so you can prove your deductions if needed.

 Do I need to file quarterly taxes?

 Yes, if you expect to owe more than $1,000 in taxes for the year.
 You can pay quarterly to avoid penalties.
+Most self-employed creators benefit from breaking payments into smaller, predictable amounts.

 Conclusion